 In the UK 73% of people now use online banking.
 161 million US citizens bank online.
 90% of people living in the UAE bank online.
 The meteoric rise of online banking has revolutionized financial management.
 Digital receipts and receipt tracking apps have the potential to do the same thing – after all, there’s certainly market interest there.

 Banking and budgeting apps online track digital transactions.
-There’s an obvious gap in cash purchases.
-E-receipts fill this void.
+There’s an obvious gap in cash purchases which EDE can fill to create e-receipts.
 More accurate data – like that which can be identified with receipt data extraction – results in smarter budgeting.
 It’s an evolution of online banking and something that analysts expect to see come into focus as we enter the 2020s.

 Collecting customer data is integral to ongoing commercial prosperity.
 With new innovations, CEOs and directors can discover more sophisticated ways of learning customer opinions.
 This information helps optimize processes, create personalized content and promote POS offers.